k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 An MTable is an object created in the Fabric memory from a CSV file.
 The file can be created in Fabric Studio by using one of the following techniques:

-* Uploading a CSV file into the MTable folder in the Project Tree under either LU, Common or Web Services.
+* Uploading a CSV file into the MTable folder in the Project Tree, under either LU, Common or Web Services.
 * Manually creating a CSV file under the MTable folder and populating its data.

 Upon the deploy, the MTable metadata is created based on the CSV file structure and the MTable object is uploaded to Fabric memory.
 Any other file type except CSV is ignored.